Choose section

 CLOTH

 - The J and X weight backings have flexed versions available that are referred to as J-Flex (JF) and X-Flex (XF).
 These would be suitable for applications where the X or J is not quite flexible enough.
 The most common uses for JF backings are as pump sleeves and for mold sanding belts.
-The XF backings are used mainly for slack of belt operations.
+The XF backings are used mainly for slack belt operations.

-- The Y backings are not flexed but come in a lightweight poly (YX) and a heavy weight poly (Y or YY).
-Normally 24-50 or 60 grits will be the heavier poly backing and the 80-120 will be the lighter poly backing.
+- The Y backings are not flexed but come in a lightweight poly (YX) and a heavyweight poly (Y or YY).
+Normally 24-50 or 60 grits will be the heavier poly backing, and the 80-120 will be the lighter poly backing.

-Polyester, on the other hand, is inherently waterproof.As it is not chemically treated to attain this resistance, it is not normally marked as W/P on the backing itself, but may be noted in a product description by the manufacturer.
-Any 100% polyester back is waterproof.Because polyester is naturally waterproof, shockproof, and tear resistant, it is often seen in heavy duty, rough applications and wet grinding applications.
+Polyester, on the other hand, is inherently waterproof.
+It is not chemically treated to attain this resistance, so it is not generally marked as W/P on the backing.
+Still, the manufacturer may note this in a product description.
+Any 100% polyester back is waterproof.
+Because polyester is naturally waterproof, shockproof, and tear resistant, it is often seen in heavy duty, rough applications and wet grinding applications.

 FIBER